 In 2014 Greece awarded two contracts granting the concession for the upgrade, maintenance, management and operation of in total fourteen Greek regional airports, to the German-Cypriot Fraport AG-Slentel Ltd consortium.
 In exchange, Fraport AG-Slentel Ltd will pay concession fees to the Greek State.
-Greece had committed to granting a concession for these airports as part of its obligations arising from the stability support program for Greece.
+Greece had committed to granting a concession for these airports as part of its obligations arising from the stability support programme for Greece.

 The concession agreements were signed in December 2015 and subsequently ratified by the Greek Parliament.
 Greece then notified them to the Commission in October 2016, seeking confirmation that they do not involve state aid.
+Under EU rules, a concession for the commercial operation of infrastructure can be considered free of state aid, if it is awarded on terms that a private player operating under market conditions would also have accepted when offering a concession for similar assets.

 The Commission found that the terms of the concession agreements are in line with market conditions, in particular because they result from a competitive, transparent and non-discriminatory tender.
 It also found that Greece selected the best offer submitted in this tender, i.e. the concessions were awarded to the company whose offer would generate the highest revenues for the Greek State.
 On this basis, the Commission concluded that the Greek State awarded the concessions under terms that a private operator would also have accepted.